Roger92/metric-ruler-labels/README.md

 3. Click Install and wait for installation to complete.

 ## Compatibility
-Works with V9
+Works with V9 + V10
 ## Dependencies
 - libWrapper from ruipin https://foundryvtt.com/packages/lib-wrapper/

-Also thanks to ruipin for the libWrapper module :)
+Also thanks to ruipin for the libWrapper and Stäbchenfisch for the DragRuler module :)

 ## Planned
-Maybe a travel time label extension :)
+Nothing yet.
+Feel free to recommend enhancements.

 ## Feedback
 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)